 Our pools are open to members and their families to use for open swimming at any time we are open.
 We generally will not turn on either of the slides or the fountain other than the open swim times.
 We have continuous classes and swimming lessons that will be interupted by the water features, and are staffed accordingly to the pool schedule.
 If you do come in when there is a class or swim lessons, please be respectful and stay out of their way, and please don't splash or distract them!
 Read through some of the heads up points on the schedule below.

-For the winter months the pools will be open with the water slide and fountain turned on:
+For the summer months the pools will be open with the water slide and fountain turned on: